 Imagine then what the malevolent entities, ritualistically invoked by Kennedy's murderers, could bring about by obsessing their targets and influencing them in decisions on who to associate with, where to work, who to befriend, even who to marry.
-Meanwhile, their human collaborators, with limitless supplies of money and power to bring about such aims, could easily manipulate events by adding or
+Meanwhile, their human collaborators, with limitless supplies of money and power to bring about such aims, could easily manipulate events by adding or removing people at will, just like in the movies Rosemary's Baby and The Omen.
+UFO hunter, John Keel, told of how he would randomly choose a motel to stay in, not even knowing the room number he would occupy.
+However, on checking in and entering the allocated motel room, he would frequently receive a perfectly timed phone call warning him off.
+The forces concerned must therefore either have influenced his mind and that of the hotel clerk's by psychic means, or else foreseen his future choice, or both.
+Likewise, if JFK's killers could manipulate events to their satisfaction, such arrangements could explain, among other "coincidences":

 Lincoln and Kennedy's assassinations occurring on a Friday / their fathers being ambassadors to England / 33rd degree freemason LBJ succeeding Kennedy as president / JFK occupying a Ford Lincoln and car number 7 in the motorcade/ The bodyguards standing down / Oswald being killed before his trial/ the murder of patrolman JD Tippitt .Even the persons behind recurring names, such as Charles Taft and William Graham, could be manipulated to create a mystique or fulfill some sick humor and perhaps it was thus no coincidence that Evelyn Lincoln showed up for interview as JFK's secretary.
 Having done so, it was a done deal that someone with that name would be hired by Lincoln's admirer, JFK, perhaps with Jackie's approval.
 That there was a conspiracy to kill Kennedy I have no doubt.
-Even after the assassination, the airwaves went down for around twenty minutes.
+Even after the assassination, the airwayes went down for around twenty minutes.
 When they came back on line, there was heard the morse code for "Victory".
 Besides which, if Oswald was merely a "lone nut", why were there a plague of unexplained deaths after the assassination, when Oswald was, too, dead?

-'The list of those dead and dying prematurely ...freak deaths and suicides, strange accidents and homicides, involving individuals associated with the assassination and its coverup... boggles the mind' 26
+'The list of those dead and dying prematurely ...freak deaths and suicides, strange accidents and homicides, involving individuals associated with the assassination and its coverup... boggles the mind ' $^{26}$